JulienCabanes/compass-animation/README.md

 Instead, those mixins will only rely on ```$experimental-support-for-vendor``` variables.
 So, if your experimental support is set for every browsers, those mixins will output prefixed ```@keyframes``` and ```animation-*``` properties for those browsers, not only the ones supporting CSS Animations today.

 This is a more **future-proof** way of doing.
 For instance, Opera doesn't currently support CSS Animations but it's coming in a [near future](http://caniuse.com/#search=keyframe).
+With those mixins, you won't have to update your code tomorrow…

 ### So no built-in bounce and fade ?
 Nope.
 Only CSS Animations according to the specs, no sugar, like my coffee.